baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 	anafile="SampleMethodParams.xml"
 	)
 ```
-creates an xml-file with all necessary parameters for the chosen sample method.
+creates an xml-file `anafile` with all necessary parameters for the chosen sample method in the `StochasticOGSModelParams`.

 ## Usage